goandtalk/golden/README.md

 * you can create more subfolders to organize contents.
 * save the images you want to use for presentation under the folder `images`
 * when you prepare slides, select images from `images` folder for preview.
 The images are displayed for that browsing session only.
 They are not saved in browser database since you already have them on your local disk.
 * when the slides are done, you can select local mode and export the finished page to this folder.
+* Web pages exported in local mode will include links in a format understood by filesystem.

+## About Golden Theme
+The Golden theme is a general purpose theme to use with Go and Talk page builder for landing pages or presenting ideas.
+It contains customizable template blocks to compose a webpage quickly in the browser.
+This theme includes editors to select Font Awesome icons from a list for illustration or decoration.
+The selected icons are rendered with SVG files.

 ## About Go and Talk Page Builder